limansky/limansky_me/posts/2016-04-30-easy-json-analyze-with-spray-json.md

 }
 ```

-This code is look quite ugly.
+This code looks quite ugly.
 Even with two layers we have a lot of
 boilerplate steps: extract `JsValue`, convert to `JsObject`, extract next
 value, etc.  It would be nice to have DSL for traversing through the objects.
 I think it can be similar to XPath: